Millicentchinelo/Devops_projects/09.Implement-Packer-to-call-Shell-Scripts/README.md

 git push origin main
 ```
 ## Edit the Packer file
-Use packer's official documentation as guide to create your own Packer file.
+Edit the financeweb.pkr.hcl file, use packer's official documentation as guide to create the content of the Packer file.
 Navigate to Packer's official website ([packer.io](https://packer.io)), Click on "tutorials", by the left, click on "AWS" and then, click on "Build an image".
 Copy and paste the official example, then edit to suite your project.

 ![tutorial](./img/02.packerfile_content.png)

+For this particular project, copy and paste the below into your financeweb.pkr.hcl:

 ```
 packer {